Tintagel Castle and Church Circular Walk

 - Turn right, following the main road away from Tintagel - walk on the pavement.
 Once you reach the hill, walk up the pavement on the left side of the road.

-- Just past the school there is a footpath on your left with a stile next to the gate.
-Cross the stile and follow the wall then the fence on the left, heading for a stile directly ahead when you leave the fence.
+- Cross the stile on the left after the school playground and make your way into the field (ignoring the sheep gate on the left which looks uncannily like a pedestrian gate!).
+Follow the wall then the fence on the left, heading for a stile directly ahead when you leave the fence.

-- Cross the stile and bear right across the field to a corner in the hedge to the left of the telegraph pole; as you approach you'll see a stile.
+- Cross the ditch via the stepping stones and cross the stile into the next field.
+Bear right across the field to a corner in the hedge to the left of the telegraph pole; as you approach you'll see a stile.

 - Cross the stile and follow the right hedge towards a metal gate in the far hedge; as you approach you'll see a stile on the right of the gate.